-If a player starts a sideboarded game with less than 60 cards (quite possible due to a known Magic Online bug) and either player notices before the end of turn 2 and either player wants to restart the game, the game will be restarted.
+If a player starts a sideboarded game with less than 60 cards (quite possible due to a known Magic Online bug) and either player notices before the end of turn 2 and the player with a legal deck wants to restart the game, the game will be restarted.
 The result of any game played beyond turn 2 with less than 60 cards in maindeck will stand.

 Matches should use 25 minute timers.

 Matches must Allow Watchers so the PDBot can join them.